-Gilda is also the Community Relations Liaison for Two River Theater, which was named one of the top 10 Regional Theaters in the country.
+Gilda is the Community Relations Liaison for Two River Theater, which was named one of the top 10 Regional Theaters in the country.
 As a cultural critic, Gilda was the impetus behind the award-winning series called "Let's Talk About Race," that is presented monthly at the Red Bank Public Library.

+She took on the herculean task to save the home of T. Thomas Fortune (1856-1928), the African American journalist and social justice crusader of the 19th and 20th Centuries.
 His home, which is only one of two National Historic Landmarks in New Jersey devoted to African American Heritage, was in the crosshairs of being demolished until Gilda stepped in and formed a committee of concerned citizens to save the home.

 The T. Thomas Fortune Cultural Center opened on May 30, 2019.
 Gilda is a founding member of the T. Thomas Fortune Foundation.